DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Martin_Feuz_def/index.markdown

 in the Age of Semantic Capitalism: Diagnosing the Mechanisms of Personalisation’, *First Monday* 16.2 (2011).

-Fox, Susannah and Sydney Jones.
-The Social Life of Health Information, Pew Research Center, 2009.
+Fox, Susannah and Sydney Jones. *The Social Life of Health Information*, Pew Research Center, 2009.

 Freedman, David H. ‘Lies, Damned Lies, and Medical Science’, *The